 PayPal Payouts API Integration in PHP

-PayPal Payouts allows you to send payments to multiple recipients at the same time.
-This post will demonstrate how to use PayPal Payout API to send out payments in bulk.
+PayPal Payouts allows developers to send payments to multiple recipients at the same time from a web application.
+This post will demonstrate how to use PayPal Payout API to send out payments in bulk in PHP.

-You can send payments to multiple recipients as a batch with PayPal payout.
+With PayPal payout it is possible to send payments to multiple recipients as a batch.
 There are three types of payouts PayPal provides.

-- API Integration: Make programming calls to payout API.
+2. API Integration: Programmatically send payout using PayPal payout API.
 Number of recipients is up to 15000 per request.

-In this post we are going to learn how to integrate PayPal payout experience in a PHP application.
+This post demonstrates how to integrate PayPal payout in PHP to send bulk payments.
 We will show only an example request of payout.
-Steps to send request to PayPal payout API:
+Steps to send request to PayPal payout API

-- Create a PHP class to handle PayPal API requests for creating and capturing orders.
+• Create a PHP class to handle PayPal API requests.

 We are going to create following files:

-Before you send any kind of resource request to PayPal you need an access token to authenticate your request.
+Before we send any kind of resource request to PayPal we need an access token to authenticate our request.
 We will be sending two requests one to get an access token and other to send payouts so we will first write a function that can be used in both requests.
 To get an access token we need our client ID and Client Secret.

-First setup a sandbox account and create an App.
-After your app is created get your client ID and client secret, next under "SANDBOX APP SETTINGS" enable payouts options to allow your app to send requests to PayPal Payouts API.
-You can follow instructions for creating an app and getting your client ID & Secret on this link PayPal Checkout with Payment Buttons in PHP.
+First we setup a sandbox account and create an App.
+After our app is created we get our client ID and client secret.
+Next under "SANDBOX APP SETTINGS" enable payouts options to allow our app to send requests to PayPal Payouts API.

-I have divided the payouts integration into three basic steps:
+We have divided the PayPal payouts integration into three basic steps:

 constants.php